-J.6.6 Time point range subtypes (containing an ordered pair of times) can be applied.
-They select from the parent type only those abstract values that are times with the same property settings as the two ends of the time point range (which are required to have the same property settings), and constrain the time to be within the specified range.
+J.6.6 Time point range subtypes (containing an ordered pair of time points) can be applied.
+They select from the parent type only those abstract values that are time points with the same property settings as the two ends of the time point range (which are required to have the same property settings), and constrain the time point to be within the specified range.

-NOTE - This subtype constraint restricts the range of values of a time and is totally separate from the direct use of value notation to identify a single time abstract value that is a time interval.
+NOTE - This subtype constraint restricts the range of values of a time point and is totally separate from the direct use of value notation to identify a single time abstract value that is a time interval.